ProjectAutomata/docs/search.md

   Panels -&gt; When jumping to panel display screen to display results etc.

 * [ ] Designing Several Engines for Search.

+* [ ] Help Screen showing all the possible query and how to use.

 #### TOTAL FEATURES